iskendria-pub/iskendria/DESIGN.md

 Package **command** holds all code about creating and applying commands to the state.
 It also implements BlockchainAccess, BlockchainAccessAdapter and StateUpdate as described earlier.
 It exposes structs to be used by the user interface to prepare commands.

-Package **dao** exposes structs that can be read from the local database and an init method that initializes the local database and subscribes to the incoming events.
+Package **dao** exposes structs that can be read from the local database.
+It exposes an init method that initializes the local database.
+It also exposes a function that processes incoming Sawtooth events, but it does not register to them.

-Package **transaction** holds code to send transactions based on Command instances and maybe to poll the status of transactions.
-This code is kept out of package command to make that package easier to test.
+Package **blockchain** holds code to send transactions based on Command instances and maybe to poll the status of transactions.
+It also subscribes to Sawtooth events.

 Package **processor** holds the executable that is registered to Hyperledger Sawtooth as the transaction processor.